network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 Due to traffic prioritization and QoS rules on the Internet, each of these may experience completely different path-characteristics and should also be measured separately.

 2. The Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic.
-The measurement methodology should explore/exploit all of these as they affect the user- experience.
+The measurement methodology should explore/exploit all of these as they affect the user experience.
 This means, each stage of a user's interaction with the Internet (DNS-request, TCP-handshake, TLS-handshake, and request/response) needs to be evaluated.

 3. User-friendliness of the result means that it should be expressed in a non-technical way to the user.
 Users commonly look for a single "score" of their performance.
 This enables the goal of raising awareness to a large user-base on the problem of bufferbloat.

-4. Finally, in order to be useful to a wide audience, such a measurement should finish within a short time-frame.
+4. Finally, in order to be useful to a wide audience, such a measurement
+5. should finish within a short time-frame.
 Our target is 20 seconds.

 # Measuring Responsiveness Under Working Conditions